 Key Assumptions You Need to Make About Your Work

-You have incurred some amount of cost to get your work ready and you, therefore, have to set a price for it.
+You have incurred some costs to prepare your work, so you must set a price.
 Consider these critical assumptions as your starting point.

 - You work value, and you need to be paid for spending the time to make it.

-- Someone will always like your work and be ready to pay the fair price.
+- Someone will always like your work and be ready to pay a fair price.

-Considerations You Need Take When Setting a Price
+Considerations You Need to Take When Setting a Price

 Price Commission Costs

-If you use the gallery option to sell your art, you must incur some commission expenses, and this should neither be ignored while setting up the price.
+If you use the gallery option to sell your art, you must incur some commission expenses, which should be addressed while setting up the price.